CarInsurance.com Insights

 The downsides to purchasing car insurance online include:

 • You could choose more coverage than you need and overpay for your policy.
 Remember that your policy will only pay up to its limits.
 While online insurance quote tools typically correlate to coverage requirements in your state, an agent can help you make sense of the details.
-This is something to think about, given that there is a range of insurance coverage systems across states, including no-fault or tort (at-fault) coverage.
+This is something to think about, given that insurance coverage systems vary across states, including no-fault and tort (at-fault) systems.

 • You could end up with low liability limits.
 If so, that won’t protect you against legal action if you’re found at fault for an expensive accident.
 Remember, liability insurance is for the other guy – and the other guy might own a Tesla.
 “The disadvantage to purchasing a policy online without speaking with an agent first is the possibility of selecting incorrect coverages,” McKenzie says.
 “There are several different coverage options you can choose from to customize your auto policy.”

 • You may be required to buy insurance through an agent.
-Mark Friedlander, director of Corporate Communications for the Insurance Information Institute in St. Johns, Florida, says that many carriers require coverage to be purchased through their agent, whether it’s an exclusive agent or an independent agent.
+Mark Friedlander, senior director, media relations for the Insurance Information Institute in St. Johns, Florida, says that many carriers require coverage to be purchased through their agents, whether they’re exclusive or independent.

 • Online quotes may not be as precise.
 “Online quotes should be considered as estimates and are typically not as accurate as getting a quote directly from the insurer or their agent,” cautions Friedlander.